Analytic Quality Glossary

 Foundation Degree qualification benchmark

-The process by which subject benchmark statements are created and revised is set out in the Recognition scheme for subject benchmark statements - PDF version
+The process by which subject benchmark statements are created and revised is set out in the Recognition scheme for subject benchmark statements (all of this is available free on the QAA site)

 For the University of Warwick (2004):